Salkantay Trek Difficulty: An Honest Review

 My experience?
 I ate better during the Salkantay trek than I did at home.
 The food prepared by Inkayni was absolutely delicious, and our accommodation was really comfortable and warm – even though we were camping.

-I met a traveler along the route who would not stop complaining about the food and accommodation provided by her tour operator – whom she paid next to nothing for.
+I met a traveler along the route who would not stop complaining about the food and accommodation provided by her tour operator.
+She booked a budget tour, and I was horrified to hear how little she paid.

 Is the Salkantay trek harder than the Inca trail?